Skip to main content

 INTEGER

-Maximum time to wait for deployment to complete in seconds.
-Without specifying, the command will not complete until the deployment is complete.
+Maximum time to wait for deployment in seconds.

 Arguments